devSchacht/essential-image-optimization/app/partials/book.md

 **Here's the current state of image formats on the web:**

 *tl;dr - there's a lot of fragmentation.
-You often need to conditionally serve different formats to different browsers to take advantage of anything modern.*
+We often need to conditionally serve different formats to different browsers to take advantage of anything modern.*

 <figure>
 <picture>